lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 with their geographic peers."

 In contrast, districts that carve voters out of their natural communities and pool them with unrelated, distant voters are bad ones.
 Therefore, we should be sensitive not just to geometric shape, but rather whether or not voters live close to one another.
-This class of metrics is more readily understandable to laymen and possesses a normative bent that more abstract mathematical compactness measures lack.
+Point-wise distance metrics are more readily understandable to laymen and possess a normative bent that more abstract mathematical compactness measures lack.
 It has therefore been an active area of development in the literature. \cite{cm2010} present a measure of "bizarreness", which is the "expected relative difficulty in traveling between two points within the district".
 And \cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".

-\citeauthor{fh2011}'s approach is however an NP-hard problem

-I make two key improvements to existing metrics.
+I build upon the literature by developing a new metric which I call human compactness.
+The metric measures the ratio of driving durations between one's nearest neighbours and one's fellow districtors.
+The higher this ratio is, the more compact the district.
+Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.
+This metric makes two key improvements over existing measures that have been proposed.

+**TODO explain my metric a bit more before talking about the improvements Maybe change tack --- criticise the existing literature approach/ talk about shortcomings, then introduce my metric.**

 First, I use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
 This keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
-This idea is not new and has been discussed in the literature.
 In fact, while \cite{fh2011} used Euclidean distance in his metric, he points out its shortcomings:

 > Suppose there is a city on a hill.
 On the West side is [a] mild, long incline